I am sitting in the garage with Max. Jeff sticks his head in and tells me to get into the house.

 He leaves me shaking, with a mess in my bed.
 John comes in later.
-He’s upset that I can’t say a word.
-He gets the skin lotion, thinking my sunburn is so painful I can’t speak.
+He is upset that I cannot say a word.
+He gets the skin lotion, thinking my sunburn is so painful I cannot speak.
 When he pours the lotion on my back, it feels like what Jeff did.
 I shriek and start shaking.
 He jumps up before Edith and Jeff come in.
 Max is barking in the garage.

 “What is wrong with this boy?”
 Edith asks.